Bryson City Depot: History

 In November 1894, Southern Railway had contracted J. D. Elliott of Hickory to build a depot in Bryson City.
 A frame building with wooden ornament and broad eaves was completed in 1895.
 Around the turn of the 20th century, four passenger trains, between Asheville and Murphy, would daily stop at the station.
-However, soon after the Second World War, passenger traffic had declined due to increasing popularity of the automobile.
+However, soon after the Second World War, passenger traffic had declined due to increasing prevalence of the automobile.
 On July 16, 1948, passenger rail service was discontinued along the Murphy Branch and the station was closed.

 In 1988, the State of North Carolina purchased the Murphy Branch from Norfolk Southern, the successor of Southern Railway, after the line was abandoned for lack of freight traffic.
-The Great Smokey Mountains Railroad, which was formed that same year, secured a lease agreement along 53 mi of track between Dillsboro and Andrews.
+The Great Smoky Mountains Railroad, which was formed that same year, secured a lease agreement along 53 mi of track between Dillsboro and Andrews.
 The station was refurbished and began its second life serving tourists to the area.